WFMZ-TV: Analog-to-digital conversion

-Alternate distribution
+Out-of-market cable carriage

 In New Jersey, WFMZ is carried on basic cable in Phillipsburg and Milford, which are both part of the New York City media market.
-WFMZ is carried on cable providers in Schuylkill County, including Tamaqua, Pottsville, and the surrounding areas of Carbon County, Monroe County, and Luzerne County, each of which is located in the Scranton/Wilkes-Barre media market.
-In northwestern New Jersey, WFMZ is also available on digital cable on Xfinity's Port Murray system alongside Philadelphia-based affiliates KYW Channel 3 (CBS), Fox Broadcasting's WTXF (Fox), and WCAU (NBC).
+WFMZ is carried on cable providers in Schuylkill County, including Tamaqua, Pottsville, and the surrounding areas of Carbon County, Monroe County, and Luzerne County, each of which is located in the Scranton–Wilkes-Barre media market.
+In northwestern New Jersey, WFMZ is also available on digital cable on Xfinity's Port Murray system alongside Philadelphia stations KYW-TV, WTXF-TV, and WCAU.